CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 Please include in your quota request:

    *    The ID/name of your project
-   *    The amount Allas space needed
+   *    The amount of Allas space needed
    *    A short description of the data to be stored

 Note that the data stored in Allas consume billing units of the project.